Results for Lead in Drinking Water at Child Development and Youth Centers

 Lead most frequently gets into drinking water by leaching from plumbing materials and fixtures as water moves through a building's (or a home's) distribution system.
 Even though the drinking water you receive from your water supplier meets federal and state standards for lead, your building may have elevated lead levels due to corrosion of plumbing materials and water use patterns. (“lead free” plumbing components were allowed to contain up to 8% lead content until the law changed the lead-free definition to 0.25% on Jan.
 1, 2014.)

 Because lead concentrations can change as water moves through the distribution system, the best way to know if a building might have elevated levels of lead in its drinking water is by testing the water inside that building.
 The Navy is following the EPA's voluntary program, "3 Ts for Reducing Lead in Drinking Water in Schools and Child Facilities Revised Guidance," which is intended to assist schools and child care facilities with the steps needed to reduce a child's exposure to lead in drinking water.
 The "3 Ts" are Training, Testing and Telling.
 Facility staff members have been provided training on routine practices to minimize exposure to lead in drinking water.
-Testing will be conducted at all child development and youth center facilities in Navy Region Hawaii and will be completed in late 2014.
+Testing has been and will continue to be conducted at all child development and youth center facilities in Navy Region Hawaii.

 As part of telling you about lead in drinking water at priority areas, links are provided below that provide information about general water quality (Consumer Confidence Reports) at Navy installations in Hawaii, sources of lead in the environment, potential sources of lead in schools, lead facts for parents, a lead public health fact sheet, procedures to minimize lead exposure from drinking water, and an EPA fact sheet and FAQs document about lead in schools and child care facilities.